guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-kafka-rest/02-metrics/README.md

 The patch will update your kafka-rest Deployment and create the Telegraf sidecar container.

-- Update the file 04-patch-confluent-kafka-rest.yml to match the name of your statefulSet deployment
+- Update the file 04-patch-confluent-kafka-rest.yml to match the name of your Deployment

 *This part must be changed to match the name of your Deployment:*